 Dr. Cynthia Osborne is the founder and executive director of the national Prenatal-to-3 Policy Impact Center, home of the 50-state Prenatal-to-3 State Policy Roadmap and the Prenatal-to-3 Policy Clearinghouse.
 She recently joined the faculty at Vanderbilt University’s Peabody College of Education and Human Development as a Professor of Early Childhood Education and Policy.
 Previously, she was faculty at LBJ School of Public Affairs at The University of Texas at Austin for over 16 years and served as the Associate Dean for Academic Strategies for the last 3-1/2 years.

-Osborne was an appointed member of the well-known National Academies of Sciences, Engineering, and Medicine (NASEM) Committee to Reduce Child Poverty by Half in Ten Years.
+Osborne was an appointed member of the well-known National Academies of Sciences, Engineering, and Medicine (NASEM) Committee to Reduce Child Poverty by Half in Ten Years and is currently serving on another NASEM committee, Exploring the Opportunity Gap for Young Children Birth through Age 8.
+She is the elected Vice President of the Association for Public Policy Analysis and Management (APPAM) Policy Council, the leadership team responsible for setting policy and strategy for the association.
 She is also a member of the National Early Relational Health Advisory Panel at the Center for the Study of Social Policy.

 Osborne previously served as director of the Project on Education Effectiveness and Quality, an initiative at the LBJ School that measured state educator preparation programs’ influence on student achievement.
 She also served as the Chair of the Responsible Fatherhood working group for the Fatherhood Research and Practice Network (FRPN), a long-term project of the federal Office of Planning, Research and Evaluation.